-Oakland fire: what we know about the victims
+Warehouse fire: What we know about the victims

 It is already being called one of the city's deadliest blazes.

-Authorities said they have identified at least 11 victims, but not all of their names have been released.
+Authorities said they have identified at least 11 victims, but not all their names have been released.

-One, a 17-year-old, won't be publicly identified because they are a minor, the city said.

 Here's what we know so far about the victims: